WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 Second, we need *another* formula for **how many seconds have passed since the time was 12 o'clock**.
 This time we need to use all three variables ```H```, ```M``` and ```S```.

-Thirdly, we multiply the two formulas together to set the heading for the hour hand using:
+Thirdly, we multiply the two formulas together to set the heading for the hour hand.
+Once you have a formula put it into this line of code and place the code inside the  ```while True:``` loop, after the code to set the direction of the minute hand.
 ```
 hour_hand.setheading(****your formula for the hour hand in here***)
 ```

+Run your code and see if your clock hands are in the right place.